For the Love of Mother

 Without proper help, our earliest primal wounds remain alive, and

-the need to get them met can feel overwhelming.
-Attachments motivated
+our deep needs to get them met can feel overwhelming.
+Attachments

-by unmet physical needs of infancy and childhood for holding, touch,
+motivated by unmet physical needs of infancy and childhood for holding,

-soothing, etc., propel the lesbian into fiercely intense bonding
+touch, soothing, etc., propel the lesbian into fiercely intense

-experiences which can ultimately turn painful, confusing and destructive.
+bonding experiences which can ultimately turn painful, confounding

-When sensual and sexual need satisfaction is compelling enough,
+and destructive.
+When sensual and sexual need satisfaction is compelling

-she'll remain far too long, even though her adult needs for emotional,
+enough, she'll remain far too long, even though her adult needs

-cerebral and spiritual connection aren't being met.
-Until these
+for emotional, cerebral and spiritual connection aren't being met.

 isn't terribly uncommon among Borderlines, and perhaps it's part

 of their profound need for attention and nourishment from whatever